Literacy Plan

 - Core Beliefs in Literacy

-- Curriculum Framework
+- Curriculum & Instruction

-- Instructional Framework
+- Instructional Practices in Literacy

-- District Early Literacy Assessment Process
+- District Literacy Assessment Process

-- District Early Literacy Multi-Tiered Systems of Support (RTI)
+- District Early Literacy Multi-Tiered Systems of Support

 - Equity and Access

-- District Early Literacy Professional Development on Scientifically-Based Reading Instruction
+- District Early Literacy Professional Development

 - Parent Notification & Involvement